Newcom Tavern

-Newcom Tavern, also known as the "Old Cabin", is an historic structure in Dayton, Ohio and is the city's oldest existing building.
+Newcom Tavern, also known as the "Old Cabin", is a historic structure in Dayton, Ohio and is the city's oldest existing building.
 It was built in 1796 for Colonel George Newcom and his wife Mary, who ran it as a tavern and hostel.
 The building passed through several owners, and its historical significance was forgotten until planned construction revealed the original log structure.
 The building was moved twice and now located in Dayton's Carillon Historical Park and operated as a museum.

 Settlement of the area

 Dayton was first established as the New Jersey Land Company, under the leadership of Jonathan Dayton, with partners General Wilkinson, General St. Clair and Colonel Ludlow, employed surveyors to lay out a town site between the two Miami rivers.

 Construction and early use

 The original structure was built in 1796 for Colonel George Newcom, one of the first settlers in Dayton after the Treaty of Greenville (1795) and Dayton's first sheriff, state senator, clerk of courts, and bank president, and his wife Mary.
 It was built by millwright Robert Edgar and was one of the first structures built in the area.
 Edgar received seventy-five cents a day for its construction.
 Edgar lodged at the Newcoms' one room cabin while working, paying one deer a week for room and board.

 The house originally consisted of two rooms: one upstairs and one downstairs, with a ladder to access the upstairs room, and was located at what became the southwest corner of Main and Water (later renamed Monument) Streets.
 The size of the cabin was doubled two years after it was built when the Newcoms added a tavern to generate income; food and lodging for one person and a horse cost 65 cents.
 The building served as Dayton's first school, first church, courthouse, council chamber and store.
 Church services were held in the building for three years until 1799, when a blockhouse was built, after which services were held in the blockhouse.

 It was best known as a crossroads tavern in the Northwest Territory for pioneers and drovers.
 During the War of 1812 it was used by Colonel Robert Patterson as his headquarters.
 In 1815 the Newcoms sold the tavern, which passed through other owners until purchased by Joseph Shaffer, who used it as a general store until 1894.
 In 1881 the upper floor was rented by Frederick Husson and his wife, who delivered a baby girl in a second floor bedroom in 1883.